 Phase Four: Double Check Your Blog SEO

 Once you create your post and hit publish, check your work with Alexa’s On-Page SEO Checker.
-This tool will tell you if you hit all of the elements of good blog SEO.
+This tool will tell you if you’ve succeeded in creating an SEO friendly blog post.

 21) Use Alexa’s on-page SEO checker.

 To check on-page SEO, enter your page URL and your primary keyword into the Alexa tool.